RedisLabs/redislabs-docs/content/rs/references/rest-api/requests/bdbs/_index.md

 To track this request's progress, poll the [`/actions/<action_uid>` endpoint]({{<relref "/rs/references/rest-api/requests/bdbs/actions">}}) with the action_uid returned in the response body.

-The cluster will use default configuration for any missing bdb field.
-The database uid will be created by the cluster if it is missing.
+The cluster will use default configuration for any missing database field.
+The cluster creates a database UID if it is missing.

 #### Required permissions